vince-bourgmayer/OpenTileBattle/spec.md

 	- It has a background image
 	- It has a list of drappable items and recruitable character associated to drop condition & rate
 	- 6 starting position for player's characters
+	- it can already have been done
+	- it can have restriction to start like character level, or character number

 Floor
 	- it is subpart of a stage